migalha212/Tenebris/docs/README.md

 - **Sand Bag**:
   - Blocks Entities: This wall type prevents entities (like players and monsters) from passing through it but allows projectiles to pass unhindered.
 - **Spike**:
-  - Damages Entities: Entities that pass through this take damage.
+  - Damages Entities: Entities that hit this take damage.
   - No Effect on Projectiles: Projectiles can pass through without being affected, unlike entities.

 ### **Arena**